pigeonburger/torrent-dl/README.md

 - `tpb` - The Pirate Bay

-**While there are legimate, legal torrents on these sites, you should always take caution and ensure you are *legally* downloading the material (see this notice [here](#other-notices) also).
+**While there are legimate, legal torrents on these sites, you should always take caution and ensure it can actually *legally be downloaded* in this way (see this notice [here](#other-notices) also).
 Legal penalties may apply.**

 Example usage: